 The role of Nine, a cardinal number

-It is being claimed like the walled city, numeral nine plays a critical part in the making of the Patrika Gate.
-There is a total of nine pavilions.
+It is being claimed similar to the walled city, numeral nine plays a critical part in the making of the Patrika Gate.
+There are a total of nine pavilions.
 Each pavilion is 9 feet wide.
-The width of the gate is 81 feet and height 108 feet which coincides with the width of principal markets in the walled city.
+The width of the gate is 81 feet and the height is 108 feet which coincides with the width of principal markets in the walled city.
 Some experts claim it to be 111 feet and not 108 feet.
 Patrika Gate is being touted as the ninth gate of Jaipur.

 Adopting this concept, Patrika Gate is inspired by the old architectural legacies.
 The facade is inspired by the traditional architecture and features Jharokhas, Pols, Pavilions, and Chhatris.
 Look closely, and you can clearly recall some of the prominent buildings of Jaipur like Hawa Mahal, Jaipur City Palace, and a few temples.